Jennifer Lopez & Alex Rodriguez Celebrate Their Engagement With A Lavish Party And Some PDA

 “AYEEE YOU GUYS ARE MELTING MY HEART,” another follower said.

 In her caption, Lopez tagged the host of the engagement party.
 According to her tag, the party was hosted at actress Carol Sager’s home.
-Sager also posted a photo from the event on her Instagram page.
+Sager also posted a pic from the event on her Instagram page.
 The actress is seen in the photo with both JLo and her best friend, actress Leah Remini.
-Both JLo and Sager used the hashtag #engagementparty in their photo.
+Both JLo and Sager used the hashtag #engagementparty in their pictures.

 The Inquisitr previously reported that JLo and A-Rod became engaged back in March.
-The couple’s somewhat late engagement party is most likely due to the “On The Floor” singer’s bustling schedule.
-The multihyphenated star recently premiered Hustlers, in which she starred alongside Constance Wu, Cardi B, Lizzo, Keke Palmer and more.
+The couple’s somewhat-late engagement party is most likely due to the “On The Floor” singer’s bustling schedule.
+The multi-hyphenated star recently premiered Hustlers, in which she starred alongside Constance Wu, Cardi B, Lizzo, and Keke Palmer, among others.
 She also launched her most recent fragrance earlier this month.
-The singer also announced that she and Shakira will be the performers at the halftime show for the 2020 Super Bowl.
+In addition, the singer announced that she and Shakira will be the performers at the halftime show for the 2020 Super Bowl.
 The halftime show will be the first for the “Waiting for Tonight” singer.

-Although the couple is more than ready to say “I Do,” their schedules have made things difficult to find a set date.
+Although the couple is more than ready to say “I Do,” their schedules have made things difficult to set a date.
 A source reportedly revealed to HL that the couple isn’t in a rush to figure out exactly when they will be tying the knot.
-The couple is reportedly hoping to take things as slowly as possible.
+The two are reportedly hoping to take things as slowly as possible.

 “It’s still in the early stages and she’s keeping it all very hush-hush.
 Though she’s begun planning, but she’s in no major rush [to get married] and neither is Alex,” the source shared.

-This will be J.Lo’s fourth marriage and A-Rod’s second.
+This will be JLo’s fourth marriage and A-Rod’s second.